sakshatl/jwt-authentication/notes.md

 1. create a models folder and to place all the models in [ User.js ]
 2. Create a schema for the model

+# Using mongoose hooks to encrypyt and hash the password

+# Using cookies

+1. cookies parser